doergestim/satellite-security/Labs/redLabs/TheIntercepter/TheIntercepterLab.md

 >If you need to use this, just **download** it into your **VM** and **double click** on it -->

-Now let it Run for 5-10 seconds then stop it.
+Now let it Run for 5-10 seconds then stop it.<br>

 Then, open a terminal and navigate into `~/Desktop/TheIntercepter` directory:

 ```bash